If you’re new to the dreadlock tribe, welcome! 🙂

 - A healthy baby needs about 9 months to grow in the womb before it’s born.
 And it won’t be until after their first year that they’ll begin talking, walking, and becoming more independent.

-- It takes a coffee plant about 5 years to grow before it will reach a full fruit production.
+- It takes a coffee plant about 5 years to grow before it will reach full fruit production.

 - An apple tree will take about 10 years to produce fruit after the seed has been planted.